If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 I know what you’re probably thinking: isn’t my niche just travel?

 Yes, travel in itself is a niche and it’s okay to have a general travel blog.
-In fact, Wander Her Way is pretty “general” in that I write about many destinations and topics within the travel sphere.

 Here are some travel niche ideas: